 When we’re on the lookout for the perfect sunscreen, we keep our eyes peeled for two key ingredients:

-- Mexoryl: Patented by l’Oreal, Mexoryl SX and Mexoryl XL (often listed as ecamsule and drometriziole trisiloxane respectively) are photostable sun filters that provide broad spectrum protection while having little to no absorption through the skin.
-Studies have shown that Mexoryl sunscreens maintain a most of their of their sun filtering capability even 24 hours after the initial application.
+- Mexoryl: Patented by L’Oreal, Mexoryl SX and Mexoryl XL (often listed as ecamsule and drometriziole trisiloxane respectively) are photostable sun filters that provide broad spectrum protection while having little to no absorption through the skin.
+Studies have shown that Mexoryl sunscreens maintain most of their sun filtering capability even 24 hours after the initial application.
 Both Anthelios and Ombrelle sunscreens use Mexoryl technology and have been customer favorites for years.

 - Tinosorb: One of the newer generation sun filters, Tinosorb is photostable, is not associated with skin irritation, and protects against both UVA and UVB rays.
 If that weren’t enough, it also helps to stabilize other effective sun filters such as avobenzone.
 We love having another layer of protection against sun damage.
 Tinosorb S is available in many Anthelios sunscreens while Tinosorb M can be found in formulations by Avene, the newest line we’ve introduced to our store.